-In the end, the only weight loss medications that are worth the time of day are those that are approved by the FDA, and these medications are only accessible through your medical weight loss doctor.
-To make the most out of the weight loss medication, you need to combine the effectiveness of the pill with the discipline of a comprehensive medical weight loss program.
-Talk to your weight loss doctor for more information about how weight loss medications can help you lose weight.
+In the end, the only weight loss medications that are worth the time of day are those that are approved by the FDA.
+These medications are only accessible via prescription from your medical weight loss provider.
+To make the most out of a weight loss medication, you need to combine it with a comprehensive medical weight loss program that takes into account nutrition, activity, accountability, and maintenance.
+Talk to your weight loss doctor or medical weight loss professional for more information about how weight loss medications can become the key tool to help you lose weight.